natsuapo/keplerjis/docs/index.md

 - [Implementation](implementation)

 - Acknowledgement:
-  - The previous study of this project is presented in ICC 2021 conference. (it is just an abstract, and I plan to extend it to a full paper.)
+  - The previous study of this project is presented in [ICC 2021 conference](https://www.researchgate.net/publication/357023205_Enhancing_Keplergl_for_processing_Google_Maps_Timeline_data). (now it is just an abstract, and I plan to extend it to a full paper.)

 ```
 @article{xia2021enhancing,